Annual Meeting Awards nominations are due March 11. Submit a nomination today.

 Dr. Jessica Y. Greene is a Licensed Professional Counselor and a private practice practitioner in the Grand Strand area and is a native of Sumter, SC.
 She is a graduate of Coastal Carolina University with a Bachelor's degree in Sociology, Webster University with a Master of Arts degree in Clinical Counseling, Northcentral University with a Doctorate of Philosophy degree in General Psychology, and Leadership Grand Strand Class 40.

 Dr. Greene is a private practice practitioner and works with people of all ages and specializes in mental health, anxiety, depression, trauma and grief.
 She previously was a professional counselor and mental health counselor in a school setting.
 She tailors her approach to meet the needs of each client ranging from cognitive behavioral techniques to faith-based counseling.
-Her goal is to help improve her client’s quality of live and mental health.
+Her goal is to help improve her client’s quality of life and mental health.

 Dr. Greene has been involved in several volunteer roles with organizations since moving to the Grand Strand such as Alpha Kappa Alpha Sorority, Inc., Myrtle Beach Sunrise Rotary Club, Horry County Schools, Habitat for Humanity of Horry County, and Junior League of the Grand Strand.
 When Dr. Greene is not working or volunteering, she enjoys spending time with her family and friends, golfing, reading, and traveling.

-Santana Pennauchi, native of Myrtle Beach, is the owner and master event planner of EVENTS BY SANTANA, EBS.
+Santana Pennauchi, a native of Myrtle Beach, is the owner and master event planner of EVENTS BY SANTANA, EBS.
 She has been in the event industry in the Grand Strand for over 7 years and continues to expand in the field.
 EBS offers a wide range of services to flawlessly execute full event production, festivals, weddings, fashion shows and more.
 She has worked with clients such as the Market Common, Myrtle Beach Boardwalk, Domino's Pizza Corporate, and Georgetown County Chamber of Commerce.

 Santana was a member of Leadership Grand Strand Class XXXVIII (38) where she held positions such as chair of YLA, Youth Leadership Academy, and co-chair of her Ann DeBock group.